 You can sell photographs, videos, vectors, and illustrations.
 Adobe Stock is looking for high quality creative content so try to focus on the subjects including images with models, culture diversity, technology, fashion, food, portraiture, lifestyle, architecture, beauty and business.
 They also publish visual trend report to let you know what customers are looking for.
-Here is the 2017 Visual Trends from Adobe Stock.
+Check their 2017 Visual Trends.

 Adobe Stock assets divide into 2 main collections: core and curated.
 The first one includes stock photographs, illustrations, vectors and videos.
 Curated content is accepted by invitation only.
 These assets include editorial photographs and video, premium photographs, 3D projects and templates.

 As with any other stock agency, review times vary depending on the amount of content reviewers receive.
 Usually, uploaded files should be reviewed within a week.